doing-fine-thanks/crun/README.md

 Run `.c` & `.cpp` files like they are scripts.

 Note that you have to set the used compiler to `clang++` or something similar if you want to use `.cpp`.
-Also, some basic header-only libraries are included for linking.
+Also, some basic header-only libraries are included for convenience.

 Consult the script for any env-var names to set to alter behavior.

 ### Is This Useful?